Powerlearnproject/se-day1-assignment-viviankumbu/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-Debugging & Troubleshooting – Identifying and fixing bugs can be time-consuming. ✅ Use debugging tools and unit tests.
+Debugging & Troubleshooting – Identifying and fixing bugs can be time-consuming.
+Use debugging tools and unit tests.
-Keeping Up with Technology – Rapid changes require continuous learning. ✅ Follow tech trends, take courses.
+Keeping Up with Technology – Rapid changes require continuous learning.
+Follow tech trends, take courses.
-Managing Deadlines & Scope Creep – Unclear requirements cause delays. ✅ Use Agile/Scrum for better planning.
+Managing Deadlines & Scope Creep – Unclear requirements cause delays.
+Use Agile/Scrum for better planning.
-Performance & Scalability – Writing efficient, scalable code is tough. ✅ Optimize algorithms, use caching.
+Performance & Scalability – Writing efficient, scalable code is tough.
+Optimize algorithms, use caching.
-Security Threats – Cyberattacks are a risk. ✅ Implement encryption, secure coding practices.
+Security Threats – Cyberattacks are a risk.
+Implement encryption, secure coding practices.
-Communication Issues – Poor team collaboration leads to misunderstandings. ✅ Use tools like Slack, Jira.
+Communication Issues – Poor team collaboration leads to misunderstandings.
+Use tools like Slack, Jira.
-Legacy Code & Technical Debt – Maintaining old code is frustrating. ✅ Refactor, document, and modernize gradually.
+Legacy Code & Technical Debt – Maintaining old code is  mentorsfrustrating.
+Refactor, document, and modernize gradually.
-Production Issues – Fixing live system bugs is critical. ✅ Use monitoring tools like Sentry, Datadog.
+Production Issues – Fixing live system bugs is critical.
+Use monitoring tools like Sentry, Datadog.
-Burnout & Work-Life Balance – Long hours cause stress. ✅ Set boundaries, take breaks.
+Burnout & Work-Life Balance – Long hours cause stress.
+Set boundaries, take breaks.
-Impostor Syndrome – Self-doubt is common. ✅ Seek mentorship, embrace learning.
+Impostor Syndrome – Self-doubt is common.
+Seekhip, embrace learning.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
  Unit Testing